Characters of the Marvel Cinematic Universe: A–L: Clint Barton / Hawkeye / Ronin

-Laura Barton
+Barton family

-Laura Barton (portrayed by Linda Cardellini) is a former S.H.I.E.L.D. agent, the wife of Clint Barton, and the mother of Cooper, Lila, and Nathaniel Barton.
+Clint Barton's family play an important role in his life.
+Laura Barton (portrayed by Linda Cardellini) also known as Agent 19, is a former S.H.I.E.L.D. agent and Clint's wife.
+Together, the couple had three children: Cooper (portrayed by Ben Sakamoto), Lila (portrayed by Ava Russo), and Nathaniel Barton (portrayed by Cade Woodward).
 To protect themselves, Laura and her children live in secrecy, unbeknownst to the Avengers.
 However, the Avengers visit the Barton farm in 2015, and Laura mentions that she is pregnant with their third child.
 Clint decides to retire from the Avengers to be with his family, and Laura later gives birth to Nathaniel.
 In 2018, she and all three Barton children become victims of the Blip, but are brought back to life in 2023.
+In 2024, she stays home while Clint takes the children on a trip to New York City, and later receives her old S.H.I.E.L.D. watch when Clint returns home.